hanhu0618/leetcode/Two Sum.md

 Solution:
-1. Implement a HashMap to store the number we have visited.
+1. Implement a HashMap to store the numbers we have visited.
 2. Scan the array, every time encounter a new number, check if we have seen its complement before,  <br>
 if true, return res array, else, continue the scanning process until we visit every number.